ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/management.md

 [root@acme-webdb-01 ~]#
 ```

-These should be managed carefully as an incorrect constraint cause unexpected behavior, and you might take the resources offline.
+These should be managed carefully as an incorrect constraint cause unexpected behaviour, and you might take the resources offline.